The outlook isn't brilliant for the fellowships to date;

 of Zion's operandi and how God's love to praise.

-This is the holy priesthood and the mark upon the head,
+This is the holy order and the mark upon the head,

 The heav'nly invitation and the feast of wine and bread: